The death of Stephen

 Last week Steven Mathews died.
 He was thirty-six years old, a man of charm and intelligence, without pretension, without enemies, one more casualty of the health crisis that has spread to all continents, an epidemic that, like war, fells men and women in their prime, leaving sorrowing mothers, fathers, sisters, brothers, friends and lovers in its path—including, no doubt, many who are reading this now.

 Grief drives a pin through the folds of memory.
 I went to Steven’s funeral in a drear crematorium in South London with Wesley Kerr—Steven’s friend and mine.
-As we talked with the other mourners there I found myself taking a mental roll-call of the victims of two conflicts.
-On the one hand, the global AIDS epidemic; on the other, the war in Sudan, where I’ve been working for a British aid organization, the Save The Children Fund.
+As we talked with the other mourners there I found myself taking a mental roll-call of the victims of two very different conflicts, equally devastating in their consequences.
+On the one hand, the global AIDS epidemic; on the other, the war in Sudan.

 The AIDs epidemic and the war in Sudan began the same year, in 1983.
-During the decade before that I worked intermittently in Eastern Africa as an anthropologist.
-More recently, since the war began, my role has mutated to that of a relief worker, working in camps of displaced, dispossessed people marooned by conflict and the famine that follows in its train.
+I’ve worked in Sudan for the past twenty years, off and on, first as a field researcher, then as an aid worker, in rural areas that became war zones, or camps of displaced people – the indigenous inhabitants of a once-peaceful country, now marooned and dispossessed by conflict and the famine that follows in its train.
 I returned from Southern Sudan just a few days before Steven’s funeral—from the civil war in Africa’s largest country to the viral battlefield in our own.

 As those we love slip into the past

 In Sudan death is swifter and more violent.
 Half a dozen of those I came to know in the time I spent there as a researcher have died in the past few years.
-The direct casualties of the conflict are mainly young men, as in the case of AIDS, but this is changing as war and famine bite deep into communities in the south, where women and children bear the brunt of suffering .
+As with AiIDS, the direct casualties of the conflict are mainly young men, but this is changing as war and famine bite deep into communities in the south, where women and children bear the brunt of suffering .

 Ghost marriage and the art of memory